MateusClepf/gift-voucher-validation/README.md

 1. **Request Handler**: Processes incoming requests, handling OPTIONS preflight requests for CORS and validating POST requests
 2. **Turnstile Validator**: Verifies Turnstile tokens against Cloudflare's validation API
-3. **Backend Proxy**: Forwards valid requests to the backend API and returns responses
+3. **Backend Proxy**: Forwards valid requests to the backend API and returns responses, stripping Turnstile tokens for cleaner requests
 4. **CORS Handler**: Ensures proper cross-domain communication by setting appropriate headers

 The worker is designed to be minimalist and efficient, with a focus on security and reliability.